pcarew/PaulsPCBHeater/README.md

 # Paul's PCB Hot Air Pre-Heater
-This project is all about creating a '**full featured**' PCB Heater.
-This heater provides a temperature controlled environment using hot air to warm PCB boards.
+This project is all about creating a '**full featured**' PCB Pre-Heater.
+This heater provides a temperature controlled environment using hot air to warm PCB boards to facilitate BGA rework.
 Most other PCB Heaters (within a reasonable price bracket) are either Infrared, not well controlled or provide no feedback/indication of actual board heat status.